Circulation Loan Periods

 - Periodicals, both bound and unbound

-- All other material labeled "does not circulate."
+- All other material labeled "Do Not Circulate."

 The Law School Community

-Faculty - The faculty of the Law School may charge circulating books and journals until January 2 of the following year.
-Reference, reserve and special subject materials are charged for one week, unless a special request is made for an extended circulating period.
+Faculty: The faculty of the Law School may check out circulating books for one year year.
+Reference, reserve and journal volumes have shorter check out periods (one week to 30 days), unless a special request is made for an extension.
 Document delivery provides a courier service for picking up and returning materials from other William and Mary campus libraries.

-Students - Law students may charge circulating books for thirty days.
+Students: Law students may charge circulating books for 30 days.
 Reserve items are charged for four hours or one day, depending upon material type.
 Carrels, with slightly extended borrowing privileges, are available to law reviews, student organizations, law faculty research assistants, and individual students conducting extended legal research projects.

 The William & Mary Community

-Faculty - College faculty may charge circulating books for 120 days.
-Reserve items are charged for four hours or one day, depending upon material type.
+Faculty: College faculty may charge circulating books for 120 days.
+Reserve items are charged for four hours, unless a request is made for an extension.

-Students - Undergraduate and graduate students of the College may charge circulating books for thirty days.
-Reserve items are charged for four hours or one day, depending upon material type.
+Students: Undergraduate and graduate students of the College may charge circulating books for 30 days.
+Reserve items are charged for four hours.

-Staff - College staff may charge circulating books for thirty days.
-Reserve items are charged for four hours or one day, depending upon material type.
+Staff: College staff may charge circulating books for 30 days.
+Reserve items are charged for four hours, unless a request is made for an extension.

 The Virginia Bench and Bar

-Attorneys and Judges in Virginia - Active members of the Virginia Bar are invited to purchase a library card for $5.00.
-With this card, patrons may charge circulating books for thirty days.
-Reserve items are charged for four hours or one day, depending upon material type.
-In addition, Document Delivery Services are available for patrons interested in obtaining copies from materials owned by the library.
-Copies are sent via fax or U.S. mail, with a bill for the copies mailed later.
+Attorneys and Judges in Virginia: Active members of the Virginia Bar are invited to purchase a library card for $5.00.
+With this card, patrons may charge circulating books for 30 days.
+Reserve items are charged for four hours.
+Photocopying and scanning are available in the library.

 Residents of Williamsburg, James City County, and York County

-Residents - Williamsburg, James City County and York County residents are invited to purchase a library card for $5.00.
+Residents: Williamsburg, James City County and York County residents are invited to purchase a library card for $5.00.
 With this card, patrons may charge circulating books for thirty days.
-Reserve items are charged for four hours or one day, depending upon material type.
-In addition, Document Delivery Services are available for patrons interested in obtaining copies from materials owned by the library.
-Copies are sent via fax or U.S. mail, with a bill for the copies mailed later.
+Reserve items are charged for four hours.
+Photocopying and scanning are available in the library.

-The General Public - Members of the general public are welcome to use library materials within the library.
-As a federal government document selected depository, members of the public are welcomed to use depository materials received by the library.
-Should a patron wish to borrow a circulating book, they should contact the interlibrary loan department of their public library.
-Any questions about borrowing privileges may be directed to the circulation staff.
+The General Public: Members of the general public are welcome to use library materials within the library.
+Should a patron wish to borrow a circulating book, they should contact the Interlibrary Loan or Reference department of their local public library.
+Any questions about borrowing privileges may be directed to the Circulation staff.

 When a Book Is Not on The Shelf